SpatialDataCommons/CDR-analysis-tools-std/README.md

-# CDR Data Analysis Package (Standard Version)
+# CDR Data Analysis Package (Standalone Edition)
 This is a set of software/tools for analysis of CDR (Call Detail Record) Data including anonymization, pre-processing, interpolation and visualization.
+It run in a standalone mode with multi-threads support for large data size.
+For faster processing and scalabiltiy support, please refer to Hadoop Edition (release soon!)

 **This repositoty is being update, some modules might not be available yet, keep checking!**